Heating plant and main controls cabin, Florence

 The Heating plant and main controls cabin is a technical facilities building in Firenze Santa Maria Novella railway station designed by architect Angiolo Mazzoni in 1929.
-The complex is recognized as one of the masterpieces of Futurist architecture.
+The complex has been called "the greatest masterpiece of Futurist-Constructivist-Modernist architecture".

 History

 The heating plant and main controls cabin of Firenze Santa Maria Novella railway station were planned between 1927 and 1929, before the construction of the new station from 1933.
 At that time Mazzoni was assigned to the Projects and Construction division of the Ferrovie dello Stato (Italian State Railways).
 The heating plant was part of a bigger plan that included the Post Office in via Alamanni, the recreational club for state railways workers, the Squadra Rialzo building and the overpass on viale Umberto I (today viale Fratelli Rosselli).

 The heating plant was designed to house four boilerplates for the new station central heating system.
 The main controls cabin's primary purpose was to house the railroad switches control tower.